Mark223D/CSVToWord/README.md

 ----------------------------------------

-This is a python script that will read an csv file, and will input the data of each row into a Word Document using Mergefields.
+Python script that will read a CSV file, and will input the data of each row into a Word Document using Mergefields.

 Inspired by : <https://pbpython.com/python-word-template.html>